ZoeThivet/epic-win/README.md

 # **EN**
 ## ❔ About
-🧑‍🤝‍🧑 A collection of gendered terms and expressions frequently found in software and their gender-neutral equivalents, for more inclusive interfaces 👐
+- 🧑‍🤝‍🧑 A collection of French gendered terms and expressions frequently found in software and their gender-neutral equivalents, for more inclusive interfaces 👐
-🤓 And also (soon) a browser extension to identify words that could be made gender-neutral ❣️
+- 🤓 And also (soon) a browser extension to identify words that could be made gender-neutral ❣️

 ## 🎯 For whom?
 For people who create software in French (or including a French version) and are looking for terms that imply 100% of their target.